 In order to gain the best understanding of our candidates, our internship application utilizes a two-step process of vetting and selecting interns.

 You can begin your application by clicking here (or any of the other “apply” links on the page).
-The application is online and will require two additional attachments: 1) resume, 2) cover letter.
+The application is online and will require two additional attachments: 1) resume, 2) video personal statement.

 Candidates selected to move on to the interview stage will be given an interview time and location.
 An interview team will ask the candidate a series of questions to better get to know the interests, skill set and qualifications of each candidate.
 Some candidates may be asked to attend additional interviews with participating organizations.